Etcetera-Agency/n8n-discord-bot/n8nTasks/Task08_WorkloadTodayHandler.md

 ## Business Logic
 - Extract `hours` from the payload and treat `0` as a valid value.
-- Fetch the user's workload page URL and stats from Notion using their name.
+- Fetch the user's workload page URL and stats from Notion using their name, retrieving both current `Fact` and weekly `Capacity` values for the response template.
 - Determine the correct `day_field` (e.g., `Mon Plan`) for today's date.
 - Write the hours to Notion and mark the `workload_today` survey step as completed.
 - On any Notion failure return the generic error message.